 Explaining how far we had travelled the centre staff were extremely understanding and they tried to find a resolution for us.
 Somewhere to stay for Ziggy.
-Kennels weren’t an option either as he has terrible anxiety and would be beside himself.
+In addition, Kennels weren’t an option either as he has terrible anxiety and would be beside himself.

 As we hopped out of the car we were warmly welcomed by Heather who was absolutely lovely.
 She showed us around the cottage which was beautiful decorated and in keeping with the rustic farmhouse feel.
 With quirky medieval tiles positioned around the cottage she told us the story of the history of them.

-We took a walk down past the chickens, which Ziggy was confused by and into a field which Ziggy could let off steam in as the sheep in the next field looked at him in amazement.
+We took a walk down past the chickens, Which Ziggy was confused by and into a field which Ziggy could let off steam in.
+As the sheep in the next field looked at him in amazement.
 If they could talk they’d probably be saying “look at that stupid city dog, it’s like he’s never seen the countryside before”.

 We headed back up to the cottage where Heather presented us with a bottle of Pembrokeshire wine.
 The littlest touches are the most memorable.

-We were looking forward to what tomorrow had in store for us.
+Consequently, we were looking forward to what tomorrow had in store for us.

 Looking for a staycation?
 Pin me for later